chisquareotops/calcomExpansions/README.md

 `estSppCompDoc(pacfinData, calcomData, doc = "sppdocYYYY.csv", qtrBorr = qtrMatrix, files = T)`
 function may be used to to modify the borrows performed by `estSppComp`.
-For more details about editing particular borrows via the expansion documentation files see the R help page for these data `estSppCompDoc` (i.e. `?estSppCompDoc` in an R shell)
+For more details about editing particular borrows via the expansion documentation files see the R help page for the `estSppCompDoc` function (i.e. `?estSppCompDoc` in an R shell).

 Once the expansion is complete the results may be exported in several different formats by the